Sfumato browser support and compatibility with other tooling.

 Sfumato is all you need to style your web front-end.

-Sfumato automatically bundles other CSS files you include with @import
+Sfumato automatically bundles other CSS files you include with @import, without the need for a separate preprocessing tool.

 In the example above the CSS code from framework.css is merged into your CSS and processed with the rest for Sfumato features.
 Because it specifies the components layer its styles can be overridden by utility classes.

-The styles from buttons.css cannot be overridden by utility classes unless you append them with the important flag, like text-xl!
+The styles from buttons.css cannot be overridden by utility classes unless you append them with the important flag, like text-xl!.

 All modern browsers support CSS custom properties (variables) without the need for a preprocessor.
 Internally, Sfumato relies heavily on CSS custom properties, so if you can use Sfumato in your project, you can use them too.